piyushpatel2005/go-exploration/notes/channels/index.md

 }
 ```

 This code declares a channel `ch` of type `chan string`.
-The next line creates this variable using `make()` function.
+The next line creates and assigns channel using `make()` function.
 The goroutine `hello` is passed reference to the channel and inside this routine, it sends a message `"Hello"` to the channel.
 In the `main()` function, we receive this data from the channel in `msg` variable which is printed when we run this code.

 The data sent in channel can be received only once in any of the goroutines.
 By default, when we created channel, it creates unbuffered channel.
 Earlier, we need `time.Sleep()` or `WaitGroup` in order to make sure that we allow other goroutines to finish before `main` goroutine.
 However, in the output, notice that the `main` goroutine waits until you've read from the channel.
 This means it's going to block the execution of goroutine sending the data until the other go routine has received previous value.
-If you add a delay in `hello` goroutine, this can be easily seen that `main` goroutine is waiting for `hello` routine to finish.
+If you add a a second delay in `hello` goroutine, you can notice that `main` goroutine is waiting for `hello` routine to finish.

 ```go
 func hello(ch chan string) {